 - There is a single offer on the landing page

-- If there are multiple offers on the whole page, each offer present on the page is annotated with a SKU or a GTIN and the respective offer in your product data on Shopping has the same SKU ('
+- If there are multiple offers on the whole page, each offer present on the page is annotated with a SKU or a GTIN and the respective offer in your product data on Shopping has the same SKU (ID

-For more in-depth information about setting up structured data markups on your website, please visit schema.org’s getting started guide.
-The Schema.org section on machine-understandable versions of information provides help on understanding and clarifying your structured data.
+For more in-depth information about setting up structured data markups on your website, please visit schema.org’s Getting started guide.
+The schema.org section on machine-understandable versions of information provides help on understanding and clarifying your structured data.

 Add structured data markup

 To add structured data markup to your site, you will either need to augment existing HTML on your site or create a new markup.
-In addition, you will need to determine if JSON-LD (recommended) or microdata best fits your needs.

 Add new structured data markup (recommended)